Bipartite causal inference with interference, time series data, and a random network: Estimation

+According to \cref{theorem:bias_linear}, the bias of the matching estimators is bounded by algorithmic parameters controlling how well time-varying information is balanced, and the strength of time-varying confounding in the outcome structure.
+We note here that we interpret the expectation operator in these derivations by a model-based perspective by seeing the potential outcomes as random variables \citep{zigler2025bipartite}.
+An alternative bias bound that involves the tuning parameter $\epsilon$ is provided in Supplement~D. We discuss the choice of algorithmic parameters at the end of this section.

+{The linear temporal trend assumption in \cref{theorem:bias_linear} might not hold in many settings.
+However, even when the temporal trend is non-linear, a linear approximation might be relatively accurate in real-world settings where changes over time are expected to happen slowly and data are measured on a relatively short time window.
+In such cases, the bias of the estimator remains negligible.
+If temporal trends change more quickly over the study window, additional terms for time would need to be balanced as part of the proposed algorithms.
+We discuss these points in Supplement~D and as part of the following extension where we allow for smooth, non-linear terms for all covariates, including the temporal trend function.}

-These results extend to the more realistic case where the outcome model is non-linear in the confounding structure.
-In this case, we extend the matching algorithms to impose balance constraints for auxiliary variables targeting higher order and localized versions of time and the measured covariates.
-For example, we define localized versions of the $s^{th}$ outcome unit covariate, $W_{ts}$, by breaking its support $[a,b]$ into $(b-a)/\ell$ intervals of an arbitrary small length $\ell$.
-The midpoint of the $r^{th}$ interval for $W_{ts}$ is denoted by $\xi_{sr}$.
-We construct the auxiliary variables $W_{tsr}^\dagger = (W_{ts}-\xi_{sr})I(W_{ts}\in[\xi_{sr}-\ell/2,\xi_{sr}+\ell/2])$ for covariate $W_{ts}$, as well as higher orders $W_{ts}^k$, for $k = 1, 2, \cdots, K-1$.
-We include balance constraints (similarly to the ones in \cref{1-1-time-varying-constraint}) for these auxiliary variables in all three matching algorithms.
+To accommodate non-linearity, we extend the algorithm to impose balance constraints for auxiliary variables targeting higher order and localized versions of time and the measured covariates.
+Consider a generic variable $V_t$ measured over time.
+We define a localized version of this variable by breaking its support $[a, b]$ into $(b - a)/\ell$ intervals of length $\ell$.
+The midpoint of the $r^{th}$ interval is denoted by $\phi_r$. {Then, for each $r$, we construct the auxiliary variable $V_{tr}^\dagger$ as $V_{tr}^\dagger = (V_t - \phi_r) I( V_t \in [\phi_r - \ell/2, \phi_r + \ell/2])$.
+We perform this procedure for time $t$ and for the time-varying covariates in $\bm X_t^\text{sum.}$.} We include balance constraints as in \cref{1-1-time-varying-constraint} for these auxiliary variables raised to the power of $k$ for $k = 1, 2, \dots, K-1$.